qinguorui2001/tp/docs/UserGuide.md

 Format: `a-delete n/NAME INDEX`

+* The name is case-insensitive. e.g. n/alex yeoh will match Alex Yeoh.
 * Deletes the deadline of person `NAME` at the specified `INDEX`.
 * The index refers to the index number shown in the displayed assignment list.
 * The index must be a positive integer 1, 2, 3, …​